·

 Nice fly rod Bluegill (Florida Coppernose variant) from San Diego's Lake Murray

 For many American anglers bluegill are the first fish they catch, often at a young age, whether it be with fly fishing gear or with other types of gear.
-However, many older or more love to target bluegill, even if they are in that habit of chasing species like trout, bass, tarpon, bonefish, tuna, travally, salmon, carp and a host of other species.
+However, many older anglers love to target bluegill, even if they are in the habit of chasing species like trout, bass, tarpon, bonefish, tuna, trevally, salmon, carp and a host of other species.
 In the San Diego area we are blessed excellent bluegill fly fishing opportunities.
 Our lakes are drinking water reservoirs created by blocking canyons with dams.
 Changing water levels and canyon topography create fisheries that are different than bluegill anglers in many other parts of the country are accustomed too.
 But the environment suits the fish and we can pursue them year round.

 A palm sized bluegill.
 Fun catch with a 3wt fiberglass rod from San Diego area.